-At Russell House, Lee and his staff offer dollar oysters on snow days—including the recent Bomb Cyclone that rocked the area.
+At Russell House, Lee and his staff offer dollar oysters on snow days.
 “I think that over time a consistent special on days like this can generate a small increase in business,” Lee says.
 “Hopefully we are building goodwill and fond memories for guests so that they will return at other times—not just snow days!
 We offer $1 oysters every night after 11 pm, which generates a fun late-night crowd, so when we announce $1 oysters during snow events our guests are quick to respond!”

 Winter isn’t over yet—not by a long shot.
 Check out all the snow specials in and around Boston, to be prepared with inspiration for your own menus when the next storm hits.